 From a technical point of view, the solution has a number of featured aspects.
 In particular, it is subdivided into two nodes: public (which allows customers to get all the necessary info on tokens) and administrative (which automates all the operations related to the invoices in which the tokens are employed).
 The development took 8 months in total.

-Blockchain in Factoring for FinTech: Conclusion
+Final Words about Blockchain in Factoring

-If you are interested in such blockchain-based software, let’s work on your project together!
+If you are interested in blockchain-based factoring software, let’s work on your project together!
 Our team has an experience of implementing several dozens of blockchain products, so our expertise can be put to your use to create an utterly narrow-specialized solution just for you.